andra104/Multi_Transient_Metrics_Hub/LFBOT/readme.md

 **Fallback**
 - Fallback: If color information is not available, require ≥3 epochs (≥30 minutes separation, ≤6 days total span) to track fading behavior consistent with LFBOT timescales.
 - (with the current cadence, color information should almost always be available)

 ---

+### Characterization Criteria (Preliminary)

+This metric checks whether Rubin captured enough of the light curve to inform follow-up and help us understand the transient’s behavior.

+We define photometric characterization as:

+- At least 4 detections with SNR ≥ 3
+- These detections span ≥ 3 days in the observer frame

+This setup is intentionally minimal but meaningful.
+It doesn’t require multi-filter coverage (since LFBOTs are mostly blue), and it doesn’t assume we’ve caught the peak, just that we’ve seen it evolve.

+In short: If Rubin can capture at least four data points over a few days above SNR=3, we can trace how the event fades and alert follow-up teams quickly.
+That’s what this metric tracks.

+---